AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## Overview {#overview}

-In Adobe Captivate Prime, you can assume the following roles:
+In Adobe Learning Manager, you can assume the following roles:

 * **Administrator:** An Administrator defines the training strategy for the organization.
 An Administrator can add learners, search required skills for learners, manage and assign courses, create learning plans, certifications, and learning programs, and manage reports for the entire organization.
 * **Author:** Authors are Instructional Designers and content creators.
 An Author can add modules and courses to Captivate Prime.